-(4) CONTEMPORARY CONCEPTIONS OF LEADERSHIP, to be published by Palgrave Macmillan in 2015.
+(4) CONCEPTIONS OF LEADERSHIP, to be published by Palgrave Macmillan in 2015.

-Please visit my two different HEROES blogs.
-One blog focuses on commentary, analysis, and profiles of specific heroes -- www.blog.richmond.edu/heroes
+Please visit my HEROES blog offering commentary, analysis, and profiles of specific heroes -- www.blog.richmond.edu/heroes

 Note from the Network: The holder of this profile has certified having all necessary rights, licenses, and authorization to post the files listed below.
 Visitors are welcome to copy or use any files for noncommercial or journalistic purposes provided they credit the profile holder and cite this page as the source.